 A kouros (in the plural, kouroi, pronounced /ku’-ri/) is a statue that represents a free-standing, nude young male.
 The ones in Naxos have an impressive size and are considered very mysterious because they have been abandoned incomplete.

 One of them is located quite far from the Chora, on a hillside overlooking the village of Apollonas, in the north of the island.
-We visited the other two which can be reached easily, in the village of Melanes, less than 20 minutes from the old town.

 The statue in Apollonas lies horizontally on the ground and it’s about 10 meters long.
 Archaeologists consider that this kouros is probably a statue of the Greek god Dionysus.

-The other two statues are in the village to Melanes, they were not easy to find, (in fact, the road signs start to appear only after Melanes) but they are worth the visit… and the hike in the morning heat!
+The other two statues are in the village of Melanes, they were not easy to find, (in fact, the road signs start to appear only after Melanes) but they are worth the visit… and the hike in the morning heat!

 These two statues have been in the same spot for over 2.500 years.
 Researchers believe that the sculptors abandoned them in the place where they are now when the stone cracked under their chisels.